radgrad/docusaurus2/docs/users/new-advisor/terms-and-conditions.md

 To use RadGrad, you must agree to adhere to a Code of Conduct.

 In addition, to use RadGrad you must also "opt in" to making your name and email address visible to everyone who has been registered to use this RadGrad instance.
-Allowing your name and email to be visible to others within the system is crucial to enabling RadGrad to achieve one of its fundamental goals: helping connect together students and faculty to create communities of practice.
+Allowing your name and email to be visible to others within the system is crucial to enabling RadGrad to achieve one of its fundamental goals: helping connect faculty, advisors, and students to create communities of practice.

 To agree to the terms and conditions, please click the `I consent to the Terms and Conditions` button.
 That will move the checklist item to the "Completed" area of your Home Page.